 “You don't have any tax deductible expenses on the store side because it is not federally legalized.
 If they want to have us go out of business, then continue to increase the taxes.”

-The state already levies an extra 15 percent sales tax on recreational marijuana, on top of the normal sales tax, and many local governments also charge additional sales tax.
+The state already levies an extra 15 percent sales tax on recreational cannabis, on top of the normal sales tax, and many local governments also charge additional sales tax.

 Any tax increase for concentrated products would need to be referred to the ballot and approved by voters this fall.